John Sheahan: After The Dubliners

 In 2013 Sheahan went on tour with Jane and Shane in Denmark playing classical music and some famous Irish jigs such as The Irish Washerwoman.
 He also joined in some informal sessions in pubs in Dublin featuring other Irish musicians and Luke Kelly's brother Jim Kelly.
 In April 2013 he had his own documentary on RTÉ about his life and career with The Dubliners the programme being titled John Sheahan – A Dubliner.
 In May, he went into Dundalk Primary School to talk about his career with The Dubliners.
 In October 2013, Sheahan was on The Late Late Show on RTÉ with Paddy Moloney of The Chieftains and performed a jig together on the tin whistle.
 He has also said that the is developing a book containing his poetry.
 He played at Templebar Tradfest in Dublin City Hall in January 2014.

 In April 2014, Sheahan was awarded two Irish Film and Television Awards for the television documentary John Sheahan – A Dubliner.
 On 10 April 2014 Sheahan was part of Ceiliúradh at which he and other Irish musicians performed at the Royal Albert Hall for the Irish presidential visit to the UK.
 He sang a verse of "The Auld Triangle" and played the fiddle to accompany other musicians.
 In June 2014 he performed at a special fundraising concert in Dublin raising money in aid of cystic fibrosis.
 In September 2014, he performed with the RTÉ Concert Orchestra conducted by Gearoid Grant, live in Meeting House Square for Culture Night 2014.

 In 2020, at the age of 80 Sheahan released his first solo album, which contains a collection of unrecorded compositions he had written over the past 50 years.

 On September 13, 2024, Sheahan and Phil Coulter announced a new live stage show on The Late Late Show.
 The show, entitled The Dubliners Encore, is being produced by Coulter, and will tour Europe in 2025.

+In December 2024, Sheahan suffered a stroke which has since limited his mobility and ability to speak.